 |1996||cave entrance destroyed by a flood.|

 The lowest entrance of the cave system is the entrance for the cave tours.
-During tours an armoured door blocks the air current almost completely.
+During tours a reinforced door blocks the air current almost completely.
 This has about the same effect as the original situation around the entrance.
 A small brook, dry in summer, becomes a torrent each spring and filled the cave entrance long ago with rubble and earth.
 So only a small gap at the ceiling of the passage remained.
 This passage was often blocked, or extremely narrow, which made it difficult to explore.

 The cave was first entered by a little girl, forced to do so by some local boys.
 But even the little girl was not able to crawl in very far.
 In 1932 the gap was widened by a flood, and an expedition of speleologists was able to get into the cave to a deep siphon.
-But they were not able to cross it, so the exploration ended after 70m.
+But they were not able to cross it, so the exploration ended after only 70 m.
 The cave seemed to be little promising.

 The developed part of the cave shows three totally different cave sections.
 The first one has numerous beautiful speleothems, stalactites, shawls, and cave pearls.
-The second one is lower, at the bottom of a 45m deep pit, and sometimes water filled.
+The second one is lower, at the bottom of a 45 m deep pit, and sometimes water filled.
 It has no calcite speleothems but rather rare clay dripstones.
 The third part is above the entrance siphon.
 The narrow path winds up a steep and ragged shaft and shows an astounding vertical section of the cave.

 Most caves in Italy prohibit taking pictures with flash.
 But this cave is a honorable exception: they allow photography, as long as it does not disturb the tour.
 The cave is frequented very much by visitors, many of them from foreign countries.
 So tours are guided in several foreign languages like German, English, and French.
 If no guide speaking your language is available you can take an audioguide in your language and join the Italian tour.